ScoreGolf: History

-SCOREGolf.com

-SCOREGolf.com features commentary from top writers such as Logan, Rubenstein and Rick Young.
-It also offers the Canadian Golf Course Guide, video instruction, travel and other golf-related information and services.

 SCOREGolf Course Rankings

 SCOREGolf is also known for its ranking of Canadian golf courses.
 The SCOREGolf Top 100 is compiled every two years and lists the best courses in Canada as selected by a panel of experts and regular golfers.
 The results are counted down on the website and presented in depth in the magazine.

 In non-Top 100 years, SCOREGolf publishes the Top 59 Public Golf Courses in Canada.
 It ranks public Canadian courses based on merit and value.